gojuno/genval/README.md

 - generator not needed on runtime
 - possibilities to override generated behavior for local purposes
 - can be used as `//go:generate genval pkg`
+- if type has constants, validation will be by all found constants

 Installation
 ------------